Kuifje02/vrpy/docs/mathematical_background.rst

 -------------------------------------

 *VRPy* does not necessarily return an optimal solution (even with no time limit).
 Indeed, once the pricing problems fails to find a route with negative marginal cost, the master problem is solved as a MIP.
 This strategy does not guarantee optimality.
+Note however that it can be shown :cite:`bramel1997solving` that asymptotically, the relative error goes to zero as the number of customers increases.
 To guarantee that an optimal solution is returned, the column generation procedure should be embedded in a branch-and-bound scheme.
 This is part of the future work listed below.